 - Extraction (OCR & NLP)

-We developed proprietary and state of the art extraction capabilities, which leverage OCR (optical character recognition) and NLP (natural language processing).
-We’re actually the world leader in handwritten OCR at the moment and are in the process of patenting our software.
+We developed proprietary and state-of-the-art extraction capabilities, which leverage OCR (optical character recognition) and NLP (natural language processing).
+We’re actually the world leader in handwritten OCR at the moment and are in the process of patenting our AI-based claims software.

-The extraction happens on the myriad of unstructured documents and data underlying claims, such as PDF’s, images and the free form notes in the claims database.
+The extraction happens on the myriad of unstructured documents and data underlying AI-based claims software, such as PDFs, images, and the free form notes in the AI-based claims software database.
 Without access to this ‘dark data’, currently unused by many insurers, you can’t inform the claim and therefore will experience sizeable time lags on the settlement.

-From the extraction phase we get what we call ‘data sprouts’, these are all important data points that allow us to enrich the claim with external data in subsequent stages and contextualise the claim as soon as it hits the claim department.
+From the extraction phase we get what we call ‘data sprouts’, these are all important data points that allow us to enrich the claim with external data in subsequent stages and contextualize the AI-based claims software as soon as it hits the claim department.

 - Enrichment (Data pipeline)